Similarity Preserving Representation Learning for Time Series Clustering: Similarity Preserving Representation Learning for Time Series Clustering

-where $\Omega_i,\ i=1,\!\cdots\!, n$ contains the indices of the observed entries in the $i$-th row of matrix $\tilde \A$. $C$ is a constant that is independent of $\X_{ji}$.
-Since the $\psi(\X_{ji})$ is a fourth-degree polynomial function, $\X_{ji}$, as will be shown later, can be updated in a very efficiently way.
-Algorithm \ref{alg:1} describes the detailed steps of the proposed exact cyclic CD algorithm.
+where $\Omega_i,\ i=1,\!\cdots\!, n$ contains the indices of the observed entries in the $i$-th row of matrix $\tilde \A$, and $C$ is a constant.
+Algorithm \ref{alg:1} describes the detailed steps of the proposed exact cyclic CD algorithm that updates $\psi(X_{ji})$ to its minimum.

 The proposed algorithm incurs a very low computational cost in each iteration.
-Lines $7$-$11$ of the algorithm can be computed in $O(n\log n)$ operations.
+Lines $7$-$11$ of the algorithm can be computed in $\mathcal{O}(n\log n)$ operations.
 This is because the costs of computing $p$ and $q$ are only proportional to the cardinality of $\Omega_j$.
-Besides, the derivative $\nabla\psi(\X_{ji})$ is a third-degree polynomial, thus its roots can be computed in closed form.
+Besides, the derivative $\nabla\psi(\X_{ji})$ is a third-degree polynomial, thus its roots can be computed in a closed form.
 By using Cardano's method~\cite{cardano1993ars}, the optimal solution of $\X_{ji}$ can be calculated in a constant time given the computed $p$ and $q$.
-Likewise, lines $6$ and $12$ of the algorithm also take $O(n\log n)$ time since matrix $\textbf{R}$ can be updated by only considering the observed entries.
-To sum up, the proposed algorithm has a per-iteration cost of $O(d n\log n)$, significantly faster than the recent matrix factorization algorithms that take at least $O(dn^2)$ time in each iteration~\cite{DBLP:journals/corr/VandaeleGLZD15,yu2012scalable}.
+Likewise, lines $6$ and $12$ of the algorithm also take $\mathcal{O}(n\log n)$ time since matrix $\textbf{R}$ can be updated by only considering the observed entries.
+To sum up, the proposed algorithm has a per-iteration cost of $\mathcal{O}(d n\log n)$, which is significantly faster than direct factorization of the whole matrix that take at least $\mathcal{O}(dn^2)$ time in each iteration~\cite{DBLP:journals/corr/VandaeleGLZD15}.
+The following theorem shows that Algorithm \ref{alg:1} guarantees to converge to a stationary point of~\eqref{eqn:fact}.
+We defer the proof to the appendix. \begin{thm} Let $(\X^{(0)}, \X^{(1)}, \dots)$ be a sequence of iterates generated by the Algorithm~\ref{alg:1}.
+If it converges to a unique accumulation point, then the point is a stationary point of Problem \eqref{eqn:fact}. \end{thm}